kemaltekce/leanlearning/content/learning/50_priming_mess.md

 ## explore and skim

 To get the relevant information, ideas and concepts you have to explore your materials.
-Skim them, make a list of most important concepts and map them into a mindmap.
+Skim them, make a list of the most important concepts and map them into a mindmap.

 ## self explain